Infectious mononucleosis causes swollen lymph glands, fever, sore throat, and chronic fatigue.

 Taking over-the-counter medicine as directed for discomfort and fever

-Not playing contact sports or putting too much pressure on the stomach area to avoid hurting the spleen
+Not playing contact sports or putting too much pressure on the stomach and right side of back area to avoid hurting the spleen

 Taking corticosteroids only when needed to reduce swelling of the throat and tonsils